lucidprojects/dueling_distant_banjos/README.md

 	1) long press sends volume down cmd for use with soundbite tracks to turn off volume
 	2) long press and hold switches between capslides as variable slides or single notes / cmds

-2) Chords mode now plays full octave of chords when !asSlides Mode
+2) Chords mode now plays full octave of chords when !asSlides mode
 	1) going back to asSlides mode turns pitch bend back on (I haven't used this much at all in practice)

 ### Improvements